jgray33/weather-dashboard/README.md

 # Weather APP

-Created a weather application that shows the user a five day forecast in a city of their choosing.
+A weather application that shows the user a five day forecast in a city of their choosing.

 ## Access the finished project